Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `eth.sendRawPrivateTransaction`

-Sends a pre-signed transaction, for example using [`SilentCicero/ethereumjs-accounts`](https://github.com/SilentCicero/ethereumjs-accounts).
+Sends the specified pre-signed transaction, for example using [`SilentCicero/ethereumjs-accounts`](https://github.com/SilentCicero/ethereumjs-accounts).

 If the transaction is a contract creation, use